 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I would like to direct my questions to the minister of Community and Government Services. (interpretation ends) The Department of Community and Government Services is responsible for administering the government's Leasing of Commercial Real Property Policy.
+I would like to direct my questions to the Minister of Community and Government Services.

+(interpretation ends) Mr. Speaker, the Department of Community and Government Services is responsible for administering the government's Leasing of Commercial Real Property Policy.

-(interpretation) The minister is aware a number of members of the Legislative Assembly have raised concerns about the lack of office space in Nunavut's smaller communities. (interpretation ends) This has impacted the ability of departments to fill important positions and deliver important programs and services to Nunavummiut because there is simply no space in which to work.
+(interpretation) As the minister is aware, a number of Members of the Legislative Assembly have raised concerns about the lack of office space in Nunavut's smaller communities. (interpretation ends) Mr. Speaker, this has impacted the ability of departments to fill important positions and deliver important programs and services to Nunavummiut because there is simply no space in which to work.

-As minister will recall, his department recently issued request for proposals for a provision of office space in the communities of Qikiqtarjuaq and Clyde River.
-However, these request for proposals were unsuccessful.
+As minister will recall, his department recently issued requests for proposals for the provision of office space in the communities of Qikiqtarjuaq and Clyde River.
+However, these requests for proposals were unsuccessful.
 When will the department issue new requests for proposals for office space in Qikiqtarjuaq and Clyde River? (interpretation) Thank you, Mr. Speaker.